Dual convection error

 What causes a dual convection error on the Wolf SO30PMSPH?

-The error is most commonly triggered by a faulty convection fan motor or a failed temperature sensor sending incorrect readings to the control board.
-Inspect both components before assuming the board itself needs replacement.
+This error is most often triggered by a faulty convection fan motor or a failed temperature sensor sending incorrect readings to the control board.
+It’s a good idea to inspect both of these components before assuming the control board itself needs replacing.

 Can I reset the dual convection error without replacing any parts?

-Yes, try cutting power to the oven at the breaker for 60 seconds and restoring it.
-If the error immediately returns, a component replacement is likely necessary.
+Yes, you can try cutting power to the oven at the breaker for 60 seconds and then restoring it.
+If the error comes back immediately, a component replacement is likely necessary.

 Is this repair safe to attempt myself, or do I need a technician?